eurocontrol-asu/open_alaqs/documents/TEST_CASE_STUDY.md

 | Taxiway sequence | K → R → T → F → D → U → P |
 | Aircraft groups | All |

-> **Note:** Departure movements to runway 06 at EHRD follow the same physical route as departures to runway 24 on the ground (EHRD has a single runway).
-The runway direction `06` or `24` only affects the LTO flight profile — the taxiway route is the same.
-Reference `G2/24/D/1` in the movements table for all departures regardless of runway direction.
+> **Note:** EHRD has a single physical runway with directions 06 and 24.
+Departures to runway 06 follow the same ground path as departures to runway 24; the runway designator affects only the LTO flight profile, not the taxiway route.
+Each gate still gets its own arrival and departure routes because aircraft enter and exit the gate area along different segments.

 #### Create output file